ToldJS/ToldJS/README.md

 # ToldJS
 Website for creating import papers easily.

+# Environment Setup
+Copy the `.env.example` file to `.env` and fill in the required fields.